thompsoncharles/phandoff/PUBLIC_HANDOFF.md

 - at least 20 paper signals, or
 - at least 60 calendar days of observation

-Until one of those gates is met, the correct verdict is **KEEP OBSERVING**.
+Until one of those gates is met, the correct verdict is **keep observing**.

 ---